jkenney0501/dbt_superstore_dim_model/README.md

 ## Define Sources

 Fisrt thing we do is define our sources in a source.yml file.
-Thi sallow us to use the {{ source() }} function to create depemdemcies in dbt.
+This allows us to use the ```sql{{ source() }}``` function to create dependencies in dbt.
 This step is crucial to setting up a good foundation for your project.

-Souurces example: (On a real project, I would most likley set up a separate test file for my sources).
-NOte we add the source freshness needed for incremental models.
+Sources example: (On a real project, I would most likely set up a separate test file for my sources).

+**Note:** we add the source freshness needed for incremental models.
 Thi stests the freshness of the dat.
 Below it is configured to throw a warning if the data is older than 1 day.
 ```yml
 version: 2